mesosphere/dcos-docs-site/pages/1.11/monitoring/logging/logging-api/index.md

 ## Notes on Previous Versions

-The Logging API was first added in DC/OS 1.9.0.
-Prior to DC/OS 1.9.0, all node, component, and container logs were managed by Logrotate.

-In DC/OS 1.9.0 up to 1.11, node and component logs are managed by journald.
+In versions of DC/OS prior to 1.11, node and component logs are managed by journald.
 However, the [Mesos task journald log sink was disabled](https://github.com/dcos/dcos/pull/1269) due to [journald performance issues](https://github.com/systemd/systemd/issues/5102).
-So container log files for those versions are only accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/).
+So container log files for older versions are only accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/).

 # Routes